*WARNING: Do not try to make George's Marvellous Medicine yourselves at home. It could be dangerous.

 ‘Caterpillars give you brains,’ the old woman said.

-‘Mummy washes them down the sink,’ George said.
+‘Mummy and Daddy wash them down the sink,’ George said.

 ‘You’re joking, Grandma.’